-Seeking Alpha also lets you to subscribe to a multitude of email lists that can help you with your portfolio.
+Seeking Alpha also lets you subscribe to a multitude of email lists that can help you with your portfolio.

 For example, you can sign up for email alerts for individual stocks in your portfolio, which will tell you when there’s a big swing in price or a change in rating.

-You can also sign up for email alerts from certain authors, which will notify you when your favorite authors post.
+You can also sign up for email alerts from certain authors which will notify you when your favorite authors post.

-You could sign up for newsletters of your choosing, such as Must Reads, Wall Street Breakfast, Tech Daily, and Global Investing.
+You can sign up for newsletters of your choosing, such as Must Reads, Wall Street Breakfast, Tech Daily, and Global Investing.
 You’ll get an email notification whenever a new issue of one of your newsletters is released!

 Is Seeking Alpha Reliable?